Posts

 Conflict Strategies for Nice People

-Liane Davey, as part of the World Business and Executive Coach Summit (WBECS) series, shares this blog and the companion podcast The Good Fight: Using Productive Conflict.
+Liane Davey, as part of the World Business and Executive Coach Summit (WBECS) series, shares this blog with the companion podcast, The Good Fight: Using Productive Conflict.

 We’re not having enough conflict.
 When we avoid issues that we need to address, we get into what I call “conflict debt.”
 What is conflict debt?
 Essentially, each time you avoid a discussion, debate, or disagreement that you should be having, you add that issue to the list of unresolved issues.
 If you should be introducing novel ideas to get your organization out of a rut but you think, “that’s gonna’ ruffle some feathers,” so you stay quiet, you’re incurring debt.
 If you should be telling a coworker that he’s not pulling his weight, but you just can’t be bothered starting a fight, that’s conflict debt.